juju/docs/1155-models.md

 Juju provides simplicity, stability and security.
 Models reduce the cognitive gap between the whiteboard picture of your service and how it is implemented.
 An application model is a definition of which applications are providing a service and how they inter-relate.

 Technical details such as CPU core counts, disk write throughput, and IP addresses are secondary.
-They are accessible to operators, but an application model places the applications at the front.
+They are accessible to administrators, but an application model places the applications at the front.

 ### What models offer